jinwei908/DrRoboPatientApp-public/README.md

 ## Versioning

-This built is current on v0.3.x as of 10th November 2017
+This built is current on v1.0.x as of 3rd October 2017

 ## Authors